aridoza/foundational-java/oop-java/intro-to-oop.md

 In this example, **`public`** refers to the class visibility.
 Top-level classes can only be `public` or default (unspecified).
 Top-level means they're not inner classes, which we'll define later in this lesson.

-**`public`** classes can be referenced by any other class, and this is the most common class visibility.
+`public` classes can be referenced by any other class, and this is the most common class visibility.
 A file may contain **no more than one** `public` class.
 The rule is that every top-level `public` Java class must reside in a file that exactly matches the file name (minus the `.java` file type).

 #### Default Classes

-Default classes are classes that don't specify an access modifier.
+Default classes don't specify an access modifier.
 For example:

 ```java
 class MyDefaultClass {}